Cardano Governance

 An icon consisting of small dots forming a leaf.

-Cardano governance enables the community to influence blockchain development through contributions to the Cardano Improvement Proposal (CIPs) program, direct parameter changes, treasury withdrawals, and other governance actions.
+Cardano governance enables the community to influence blockchain development through treasury withdrawals, parameter changes, and other governance actions.

 An icon consisting of small dots forming a megaphone.